Oklahoma Bar Exam (UBE) details

 Acceptance of MBE Score

 Oklahoma will accept an MBE score only if from a concurrent exam.

 Admission on Motion

-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for five of seven years preceding application and is a graduate of an ABA accredited law school.
-For complete details, contact the Oklahoma Board of Bar Examiners.
+A member in good standing of a reciprocating jurisdiction may be admitted on motion in Oklahoma if the applicant has engaged in the active practice of law for five of the seven years preceding application.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.